ZupIT/ritchie-docs/content/en/Getting Started/Linux.md

 ### Packages

-To download a specific package or version, just paste the URL on your browser replacing the `{VERSION}` field according to [the repository's project tags](https://github.com/ZupIT/ritchie-cli/tags):
+To download a specific package or version, just paste the URL on your browser replacing the `{VERSION}` field according to [**the repository's project tags**](https://github.com/ZupIT/ritchie-cli/tags):

 #### Red Hat Package Manager